withastro/astro/.changeset/khaki-ducks-give.md

 'astro': patch
 ---

-Fixes edge case on view transitions not working for some valid responses
+Fixes an edge case with view transitions where some spec-compliant `Content-Type` headers would cause a valid HTML response to be ignored.

-If a page was returned by the server with blank spaces before the `;` separator in the `Content-Type` header, the view transition would not work and a full page reload would occur.
-Now such scenarios will have the correct view transition.